Testamentary and Living Trusts

 Trusts hold assets for you or for the benefit of others, who are referred to as Beneficiaries.

 Assets inside a trust are managed by a Trustee who has legal responsibility for managing and overseeing trust proceeds in accordance with your wishes.
-The trust stipulates how your assets should be managed, and how, when and to whom your assets will be distributed.
+The trust stipulates how your assets should be managed and how, when, and to whom they will be distributed.

 There are only two types of trusts: (1) Testamentary Trusts; and (2) Living Trusts.